 Mario, known as street artist FORNOW, was born and raised in the Milwaukee area.
 He grew up listening to and being inspired by his father’s punk music.
 Punk was a precursor for a new passion, Hip-Hop.
 Anyone who has seen a Hip-Hop music video from the 80s-90s, would understand that it is not simply music but it was (and is) a revolutionary cultural explosion.
 Style, dance, counter-culture and art were forever altered by Hip-Hop.
 Mario embraces these into his own creative outlet, practicing dance and graffiti art.

 Prof. John Berry

 Department of Chemistry

-John Berry is a professor in the Department of Chemistry at UW – Madison.
+John Berry is a professor in the Department of Chemistry.
 The Berry lab looks at compounds that contain at least two metal atoms bonded to each other; a motif not encountered in many chemical compounds.
 The importance of the metal-metal bond in these compounds is investigated by comparing the reactivity of these compounds to compounds that do not contain this metal-metal interaction.
-Prof. Berry’s background is not only in chemistry, but also in musical composition.
-Prof. Berry uses this dual background in chemistry and music composition to communicate science broadly.
-For example, through the Wisconsin Institute for Science Literacy, Prof. Berry has recently organized a “Concert at Chemistry” as a collaboration between the UW–Madison Department of Chemistry and the School of Music.
+Berry’s background is not only in chemistry, but also in musical composition.
+He uses this dual background in chemistry and music composition to communicate science broadly.
+For example, through the Wisconsin Institute for Science Literacy, Berry has recently organized a “Concert at Chemistry” as a collaboration between the Department of Chemistry and the School of Music.
 The theme of this concert was “clusters” in chemistry and the music featured the world premiere of Berry’s Three Petrarchan Sonnets for soprano and piano.
 This piece features “cluster” harmonies that were compared with metal-metal bonded “cluster” compounds prepared in the Berry lab.

 Department of Chemistry